-Style writers cover style trends, college fashion, and everything in between.
-You know how to accessorize, build a look for the right price, find hidden gems at the thrift store, and hype favorite pieces in your closet — all through a college student lens.
+Style writers cover style trends, college fashion, decor, and everything in between.
+You know how to accessorize, build a look for the right price, find hidden gems at the thrift store, and hype favorite pieces in your closet and your dorm room — all through a college student lens.
 We also encourage you to apply if you are a style Instagram blogger who has a finger on the pulse of trends and a passion for discovering the latest brands.

 If you have a shelf overflowing with skin care or if you know how to pull off a makeup look for less, then we want to work with you!
 Writers cover industry trends and products, and create service-oriented pieces surrounding the unique beauty moments that students experience in college.
 Face masks, Sephora sales, brow shaping, scalp scrubs, body hair, nail art, morning rituals — the sky’s the limit for beauty obsessives.

 If you’re passionate about celebrities, the biggest movies hitting the box office, binge-watching Netflix, or whatever wild meme is taking over the internet, write about it here.
 This position is an excellent opportunity for pop culture junkies who want to develop their writing skills while keeping college women up to date on the world.